Banachek

 Natalia Pasternak

-Natalia Pasternak is a Brazilian microbiologist, science writer, and communicator.
-She brought crucial, life-saving scientific information to millions of people in Brazil during the COVID-19 pandemic through her press columns, books, and radio and TV appearances.
-Pasternak is also founder and current president of Instituto Questão de Ciência (Question of Science Institute), a Brazilian nonprofit organization dedicated to the promotion of scientific evidence in public policies.
-Her book Science in Our Daily Lives, coauthored with science journalist Carlos Orsi, won the Brazilian Book award for best science book in 2021.
-Currently she is a professor of science and policy at Columbia University.
+Natalia Pasternak is a Brazilian science writer and communicator.
+She holds a PhD in microbiology and writes for the Brazilian newspaper O Globo and the UK magazine The Skeptic.
+She brought crucial, lifesaving scientific information to millions of people in Brazil during the COVID-19 pandemic through her press columns, books, and radio and TV appearances.
+She is also a professor of science communication and policy at the School of International and Public Affairs at Columbia University and the president of Instituto Questão de Ciência (Question of Science Institute), a Brazilian nonprofit organization dedicated to the promotion of scientific evidence in public policies.
+In 2021, the BBC listed her among the 100 most influential women of the year.
+Her award-winning books—including Science in Everyday Life, Against Reality, and What Nonsense!—have topped Brazil’s bestseller lists.

 Paper Session | Sunday 10:00 AM